Unbiased Random Permutation¶

 This generates exactly n! equally likely outcomes.
 To verify, the implementation includes an experiment that runs 600,000 shuffles on a small deck and checks that outcome frequencies are uniformly distributed.

-Data structure choice: A list preserves insertion order (important for a hand of cards) and supports O(1) index access for the swap operation.
+A list preserves insertion order (important for a hand of cards) and supports O(1) index access for the swap.
 A set would lose ordering.

 Implementation¶